 eduroam is the preferred wireless network for Georgia Tech students, faculty, and staff.
 Most modern computers that are capable of WPA2 Enterprise authentication should be compatible with this network. eduroam allows Georgia Tech users to access Wi-Fi when visiting other institutions participating in eduroam automatically without the need to login or obtain guest sponsorship passes.

 Generic Connection Instructions

-Connecting to eduroam is extremely easy on most newer machines and operating systems.
+Connecting to eduroam is easy on most newer machines and operating systems.
 If your device doesn't support WPA2 Enterprise authentication, you will not be able to connect to eduroam, and you will need to connect to GTother instead.

 - Ensure that wireless is enabled on your device.